Terms & Conditions

 You must read the Terms and Conditions before you can proceed to make an application for a Certificat de Coutume or Nulla Osta to allow you to enter into a marriage abroad.

-This Online application facility to allow you to apply for a Certificat de Coutume or Nulla Osta is hosted and controlled by the Department of Foreign Affairs and Trade.
+This Online application facility to allow you to apply for a Certificat de Coutume or Nulla Osta is hosted and controlled by the Department of Foreign Affairs.
 Users of the online application are considered to have accepted these Terms and Conditions.

-Your Credit/Debit card will be debited by the Department of Foreign Affairs and Trade on the date of your application unless otherwise stated.
+Your Credit/Debit card will be debited by the Department of Foreign Affairs on the date of your application unless otherwise stated.

-The Department of Foreign Affairs and Trade accepts only 3D secure transactions.
+The Department of Foreign Affairs accepts only 3D secure transactions.

 Cardholders must be over 18.